 A festive ginger pear bellini drink that is perfect for any celebration - Mother's Day, Valentine's Day, New Year's Eve or any other day!
 The pear accidentally but beautifully looks like gold flakes, which just adds to the festive celebratory feeling.

-I serve this for New Year's Eve, just like I would with grapefruit mimosas or Sugar Plum Fairy's plum drink.
-It is possible these cocktails would be compiled in a round-up once, so you're getting a head's start here!
+I serve this for New Year's Eve, just like I would with grapefruit mimosas, sparkling vodka cranberry, or Sugar Plum Fairy's plum drink.
+It is possible these cocktails would be compiled in a round-up once, so you're getting a head start here!

 What is a bellini cocktail?

 A bellini is a cocktail traditionally made with 1 part white peach puree and 2 parts prosecco.
 Prosecco is an Italian sparkling white wine.
 The drink originated from Venice in Italy at Harry's Bar somewhere between 1934 and 1948.
 The man behind the drink is named Giuseppe Cipriani.

 Giuseppe said he named the drink the Bellini because the unique pink color reminded him of the toga of a saint in a painting by 15th-century Venetian renaissance artist Giovanni Bellini.
 The pink glow is sometimes made by a tiny addition of raspberry juice.